developer-zebra/developer-zebra-site/src/mx/4-2/app-management/appmgr/index.md

 ---
 title: App Manager
-description: The AppMgr facilitates managment of user applications installed on the device.
+description: The AppMgr administers the user applications installed on the device.
 publish: true
 ---